Zalexanninev15/Zalexanninev15/README.md

 ### Hi there 👋

 Developer of applications for Windows (if necessary, try it under Linux 😊).
-I know the C# programming language (a year and a half), use WinForms and consoles, learn C++, know a little about Bash scripts and used to do projects on DevelNext (it was a long time ago).
+I know the C# programming language (a year and a half), use WinForms and consoles, learn C++, MATLAB, Scilab, Python, PHP, Assembler, Bash scripts and DevelNext (it was a long time ago).
 I also do various creative things.
 I am looking for interesting projects and ready for possible cooperation.

 + 💰 How to support me: